 SEND at YFPS

 At YFPS, we work hard to meet the needs of all pupils and we are a very inclusive school, valuing all individuals equally.
 We have a very experienced SEND team and work with a great group of professionals to help us to plan strategies to support children.
 Children are nurtured and encouraged to be the best they can be and learning is adapted so that it meets their needs.
-The ethos of our school means all children feel they can achieve and be the best they can be.
+The ethos of our school means all children feel they can achieve.
 Regular assessments inform us how children are progressing in their individual education plans (IEPs) and team around me (TAM) meetings with parents help to ensure we work together to meet the needs of each child.
 In a few cases, children have an education health and care plan (EHCP) to ensure we have the additional resources to support them.

 We support our vulnerable families with early help plans (EHAT) so that we can ensure that outside agencies are able to work alongside us.
 Currently we have a small group of children receiving catch-up lessons due to the impact of COVID lockdown.
 This group are making great progress and developing their confidence and attitude to learning.